AtlasAnalyticsLab/AtlasPatch/README.md

 # TODO

 ## Patch Encoders
-- CONCH v1
-- CONCH v1.5
 - CHIEF
 - Omiclip
 - CTransPath
+- Support `bring your own encoder` functionality

 ## Shipping
-- Make `pip install atlas_patch`
+- Make `pip install atlas_patch` or something
+- add support for installation using uv

 ## Documentation
 - Update and decrease the README file size, make it more straight forward
 - Add part on how to use those extracted features

-## Fancy features
-- Support `bring your own encoder` functionality
-- add support for installation using uv

 ## Contours
 - filter_params  in mask_to_contours in `utils/contours.py`